davidmyersdev/octo/README.md

 ## Features

 - **Autosave** - No need to hit save
+- **Client-Side Encryption** - Uses a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) approach to reap the benefits of both public-key and symmetric encryption
 - **CodeSandbox Integration** - Open all code blocks in the current document in a new [CodeSandbox](https://codesandbox.io/) project with the click of a button
   - Watch a quick demo [on YouTube](https://youtu.be/o3tQsqwgnY4)
 - **Context Switching** - Focusing on `#work` or `#play`?
 Apply a global filter to only see the documents that are relevant